webdew-logo-new_v2-1

 In the marketing world, there's a saying: Word of mouth advertising is the best advertising money can't buy.
 While money can't buy you recommendations, building good local SEO is the next best thing!

-7 Ways to Build your Personal Authority and Improve your Local SEO Rankings
+7 Ways to build your Personal Authority and improve your Local SEO Rankings

 Let's begin..

-Focus On Local Keywords
+Focus on Local Keywords

 This one seems simple, right?
 That's because it is!
 If you want to be found locally, you need to be letting Google know that you are a local business that will serve people in the local area.